docsdevbr/phpstan-doc-pt-br/README.EN.md

 [![README file in English][readme-badge-en]][readme-lang-en] [![README file in Brazilian Portuguese][readme-badge-pt-br]][readme-lang-pt-br]

-Translation of PHPStan Documentation into Brazilian Portuguese.
+Translation of the PHPStan Documentation into Brazilian Portuguese.

 ## Support